Bia3/Portfolio/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/Bia3/Portfolio/badge.svg)](https://snyk.io/test/github/Bia3/Portfolio)
 [![DeepSource](https://deepsource.io/gh/Bia3/Portfolio.svg/?label=active+issues&show_trend=true&token=SFuiXA_Mgy4z8hJKEYxC4fZC)](https://deepsource.io/gh/Bia3/Portfolio/?ref=repository-badge)

-this is my Portfolio, Resume, and CV
+This Project is my Portfolio, Resume, and CV

 this Repo is the frontend only, and thus contains the files to reproduce the look and feel of the site most of the content is stored in the backend.